njsmith/zs/doc/format.rst

     add further modes with larger dictionary sizes.

-    As compared to using XZ format, raw LZMA2 streams are ~0.5% smaller, so that's nice, but more importantly the use of raw streams dramatically reduces the complexity requirements on readers, which is important for an archival format.
-Doing things this way means that there's no need to be able to handle the multi-gigabyte dictionary sizes, complicated filter chains,
-    multiple checksums, etc., which the XZ format allows.
+    As compared to using XZ format, raw LZMA2 streams are ~0.5% smaller, so that's nice.
+And, more importantly, the use of raw streams dramatically reduces the complexity requirements on readers, which is important for an archival format.
+Doing things this way means that readers don't need to be prepared to handle the multi-gigabyte dictionary sizes, complicated filter chains, multiple checksums, etc., which the XZ format allows.

 * Metadata length (``u64le``): The length of the next field: